I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddiarg_createdevice_0003.md

 [in] The Direct3D interface version.

+`Version`

+[in] A UINT value that the driver can use to identify when the Direct3D runtime was built.

 `pKTCallbacks`

 A pointer to a <a href="..\d3dumddi\ns-d3dumddi-_d3dddi_devicecallbacks.md">D3DDDI_DEVICECALLBACKS</a> structure that contains a table of Direct3D runtime callback functions that the driver can use to access kernel services.

-`Version`
+`hDrvDevice`

-[in] A UINT value that the driver can use to identify when the Direct3D runtime was built.
+A handle to the display device (graphics context) that the Direct3D runtime uses in subsequent driver calls to identify the display device.

+`Flags`

+Flag values that identify how to create the display device.

 ## Requirements